 To enable us to make safe progress through traffic all our blue light response drivers undergo a ROSPA driving course and must achieve gold standard before they are considered to progress to a blue light response driver course.
 We are very conscious of livestock when travelling on our ‘blues and twos’ and where necessary turn these off so as not to spook any animals.
 You may see a team suddenly turn all the blue lights and sirens off.
 This could mean a couple of things have happened; either we have been told by the lead vehicle that has arrived at a RV that the situation is not as serious as first thought and to continue on Code White (no blues and twos), or we have been stood down en-route.

-There are around 55 team members, which also includes approximately 6 aspirants going through the training programme, at any one time.
+There are around 55 team members of Edale Mountain Rescue Team at any one time, which also includes approximately 6 aspirants going through the training programme.
 Training takes on average 18-24 months.